Puma concolor in the UK by J A J Richardson

 MORTALITY :

 The lifespan of Puma concolor is approximately 10-15 years in the wild (slightly longer in captivity).
-This would indicate that any sightings after 2007 are those of recent releases or that of the offspring of a breeding population on Puma concolor.
+This would indicate that any sightings after 2007 are those of recent releases or that of the offspring of a breeding population of Puma concolor.

 Unnatural deaths could be attributed to Road Traffic Accidents and Shooting/Hunting (including Poaching and Coursing which would go un-reported).
 Natural Adult death could include Starvation, Diseases or Injury.
 Natural juvenile/kitten death could be attributed to Foxes, Kites, Buzzard and Eagles. (and that of other 'Big Cats').
 Evidence of any deceased Puma concolor would be present in the form of skeletal remains... especially Skulls in deposition.